AlexisDrain/Arise1313/_Promo/Readme_Arise1313.txt

 [Short Description]
+Story driven visual novel.
+The fate of the world relies on one schizophrenic person.

 [Long Description]
+Story driven visual novel.
+The fate of the world relies on one schizophrenic person.

 Controls:
 - WASD / Arrow keys: move and turn.
 Left and right keys rotate you like a tank.